Charity honoring Philando Castile pays lunch debt for entire school district

 “That means that no parent of the 37,000 kids who eat meals at school need worry about how to pay that overdue debt,” according to an update from the charity website.
 “Philando is still reaching into his pocket, and helping a kid out.
 One by one.
 With your help.”

+Stacey Koppen, director of Nutrition Services at Saint Paul Public Schools, worked with Castile, and remembers him as a "kind and caring" person.

+"This fundraiser honoring him and his memory couldn't be more perfect," said Koppen.
+"This is what he did.
+He did so without question or praise."

-Though all students of the district can receive free breakfast, only some students are eligible for free lunches depending on household income guidelines.
-That leaves some students with lunch debt if they don't meet the requirements.
+Though all students of the district can receive free breakfast, only some students are eligible for free lunches depending on household income guidelines and district funding.
+That leaves some students with lunch debt if they can't pay and don't meet the requirements.

 Philando Feeds the Children started as a college class project led by Metropolitan State University students.
 It has now reached approximately 3,500 donors and received over $130,000 in donations to feed the children of St. Paul.
 The organization said it is currently seeking official non-profit status with the state of Minnesota.